cronvel/kung-fig/doc/KFG.md

 Indeed, each top-level element is a container, so the nested array should be one-level deeper.

-However, the KFG supports this neat syntax inspired by YAML:
+However, the KFG supports this neat *compact syntax* inspired by YAML:

 ```
 -	- one